LLNL/blt/docs/api/code_check.rst

   Comment prepended to the build target output

 CHECKS
-  list of checks to be run on the selected source files, available checks are listed `here <https://clang.llvm.org/extra/clang-tidy/checks/list.html>`_.
+  List of checks to be run on the selected source files, available checks are listed `here <https://clang.llvm.org/extra/clang-tidy/checks/list.html>`_.

 FIX